Skip to content

 Tallahassee Memorial Animal Therapy

 Tallahassee Memorial Animal Therapy has been the only program of its kind in the Big Bend since 2005.
-Animal Therapy animals, consisting of an animal and a handler, visit hospital patients, rehabilitation centers, assisted living facilities, hospices, adult daycare centers, public schools, courthouses and more.
+Animal Therapy, consisting of an animal and a handler, visit hospital patients, rehabilitation centers, assisted living facilities, hospices, adult daycare centers, public schools, courthouses and more.
 Handlers are thoroughly screened and the animals must meet strict training certifications.
 The program includes dogs, cats, parrots, miniature horses, alpacas, rabbits and a goat.

 THE HUMAN-ANIMAL BOND